|

 Online Tools for the Study and Stewardship of Oregon's Watershed Resources |

 Oregon Websites and Watersheds Project.
-Inc. (ORWW) is an educational, nonprofit 501 c(3) corporation based in Philomath, Oregon since December 1996.
+Inc. (ORWW) is an educational, nonprofit 501 c(3) corporation founded in Philomath, Oregon in December 1996.
 ORWW is funded by private businesses, landowners, individuals, associations, and foundations with an interest in the long-term use and scientific management of Oregon's natural and cultural resources.
 The goals and objectives of ORWW, a brief organizational history, and a list of current board members can be found at www.ORWW.org/Mission.htm.

 Mission Statement